bohdan-dutchak/NBAdrafter/README.md

   - `url` - Scheme and domains of the main URL.
   - `season_url` - Season URL for adding year and particular team to get page with data tables.
 ---
+`EDA.ipynb`
+  Exploratory Data Analysis for the collected data performed in R. As a result - list of the best features to be fitted into the model + some insights that help to choose it.

 </details>
 <br>